datreant/datreant/docs/Tags-Categories.rst

 this is used in aggregations (see :ref:`Bundles`) to indicate keys that are absent.

+Tags and categories are especially useful for filtering and grouping Treants.
+See :ref:`Bundles` for the details on how to flexibly do this.

 Reference: Tags
 ===============
 The class :class:`datreant.core.limbs.Tags` is the interface used by Treants to